Anna Mia Ekström

 - Scientific coordinator for the Sweden –Tanzania PhD training program sponsored by Sida 2015-2020 and actively involved in the Sweden-Uganda PhD capacity building exchange programmes since year 2000.

 2016: Senior consultant (överläkare) in Infectious diseases, Karolinska University Hospital

-2013: Clinical professorship in Infectious Disease Epidemiology, focusing on HIV, KI & Karolinska University Hospital, Stockholm
+2013: Professor in Global Infectious Disease Epidemiology, KI & Karolinska University Hospital

 2008: Associate professor of International Health, Dept of Public Health, IHCAR, KI